qualityshepherd/brine/posts/southern_coast.md

  3   | **Swamp Drakes** (d6) Flying crocodilian wyrms that snatch prey from above and drag them to underwater lairs.
 Their wingbeats temporarily part the marsh waters, revealing sunken treasures... and dangers.
  4 | **Mistwood Fallen** (3d6) zombies in rotting military garb, still fighting the Battle of Mistwood.
 They mistake any armed group for the enemy, but ignore those carrying King Theric's silver stag banner.
  5   | **Quicksand** What is it that's not exactly water and it ain't exactly earth?
- 6   | **Bog Myrtle** small shrubs with berries prized for flavoring alcoholic beverages and as an essential oil.
+ 6   | **Bog Myrtle** small shrubs with berries prized for flavoring alcoholic beverages and as an essential oil (4s/pint).
 Bog Trolls often lurk near productive patches.
- 7   | **Marsh Tea** a flowering plant used to treat various ailments, valuable to apothecaries.
+ 7   | **Marsh Tea** a flowering plant used to treat various ailments, valuable to apothecaries (5s/pint).
 Collecting it requires wading into deep water where Swamp Drakes hunt.
- 8   | **Bog Rosemary** an extremely rare evergreen producing pink flowers essential for healing potions.
+ 8   | **Bog Rosemary** an extremely rare evergreen producing pink flowers essential for healing potions (10s/oz).
 It only blooms at night and its glow attracts attention.
- 9   | **Bog Amber** fossilized tree resin, prized for its beauty and rarity.
-Some may contain preserved fairy lights, worth much more to Yagul Fane than regular amber.
+ 9   | **Bog Amber** fossilized tree resin, prized for its beauty and rarity (10s/oz).
+Some may contain preserved fairy lights, worth much more to Yagul Fane than regular amber (100s/oz).
 Usually found in Quicksand.
  10 | **Battle Bounty** A heavy chest (2000s, 125lbs) marked with King Theric II's silver stag.
 The zombies nearby seem to be guarding it rather than attacking.
  11+ | No encounter